alee-00/codepath-music-game/README.md

 logic problems for the future coding assignments.]

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [Since this was a beginner web development project that took several hours, how long is the typical web development project in the industry?
-When with a client that is requesting a web project, are there features that a web developer will refuse to implement because of time restrictions or its complicated nature or will they try to accommodate the client?
+When working with a client that is requesting a web project, are there features that a web developer will refuse to implement because of time restrictions or its complicated nature or will they try to accommodate the client?
 What other languages can be implemented in web-pages and are they commonly used in the industry/are certain languages preferred more than others?
 Why do people joke about web developers not being real developers?
 I certainly felt like I was doing a project in my Java intro to software design classes.]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 [If I had a few more hours to work on this project, I would spend them adding words inside the circle that do not correspond to the color of the circle, in order to trick the user.
-By words that are not the color of the circle, I would hope that it would trick the user into choosing the wrong colored circle.
+By using words that are not the color of the circle, I would hope that it would trick the user into choosing the wrong colored circle.
 Another feature I would add, is to create more circles and place them randomly on the page so that it is not in a row, and every time it goes to the next turn if the user is correct, the circles would randomly change location on the page. ]